JuanRuiz-Data/ERP---De-mi-Tierrita/README.md

 ## Project Goals

 - Build a **modular and scalable ERP** tailored for e-commerce operations.
-- Demonstrate how **logic and inference rules** can power role and permission management.
+- Demonstrate how **logic and boolean algebra** can power the permission management based on the role (RBAC) and/or attributes (ABAC).
 - Explore how **calculus and data analysis** can support smarter decision-making.
 - Provide a **real-world application** that bridges theory (math & PM) with practice (software engineering).
 - Showcase an **end-to-end product mindset**: from architecture and infrastructure to usability and business value.